Experimental genuine quantum nonlocality in the triangle network

 When a distribution $P$ has no classical explanation according Eq.~\ref{eq:local_model}, it is called triangle-nonlocal, or simply just nonlocal in the current context.
-Currently few distributions have been proven to be nonlocal in the triangle network, and several conjectures for nonlocality exist which have not been proven, yet have numeric evidence supporting it.
-Among these we focus on the Elegant distribution, introduced in Ref.~\cite{Gisin2019}, with supporting numeric and analytic studies for its nonlocality in Refs.~\cite{NNpaper, 2024_ineq_Tamas, silva2023numerical}.
+A prominent example is the Elegant distribution~\cite{Gisin2019}, whose nonlocality was recently proven in Ref.~\cite{gitton_paper}, with supporting numeric and analytic studies for its noise robustness in Refs.~\cite{NNpaper, 2024_ineq_Tamas, silva2023numerical}.
 To sample from the distribution the source should distribute singlets, and the parties should measure in the basis

 where $i \in \{1,2,3,4\}$, $\vec{m_i}$ are vertices of a tetrahedron in the Bloch sphere, $\ket{\vec{m}_i}$ are the corresponding single qubit states, and $\langle\vec{m}_i|-\vec{m}_i\rangle = 0$.
 The distribution obtained from these so-called EJMs is symmetric both under permutation of the parties and of the outcomes, and can thus be characterized by 3 parameters (or 2 when considering normaliztion),